bitrise-io/devcenter/_articles/en/reviews/okta.md

 ## Enabling SAML SSO on Bitrise

-Once SAML SSO has been set up between the app and the identity provider, org members (including the org owner) must enable their SAML SSO connection to the respective org to use SAML SSO as a secure login method.
+Once SAML SSO has been set up between the app and the identity provider, all org members (including the org owner) must enable their SAML SSO connection to the respective org to use SAML SSO as a secure login method.

 1. Check your mailbox (one associated with your Bitrise account) for an email notification sent by Bitrise (`letsconnect@bitrise.io`).
+All org members who have been invited to the Bitrise org receive this email from Bitrise.
 2. Click `Sign In via SSO`.
 This link will take you to an authorization page where you have to click `Authorize` if you trust the organization.

 If all went well, you should be landing on your Bitrise Dashboard.
 If you go to the `Groups` tab the organization, you can see that you are automatically added as a SAML user.
-All org members, who enable SAML SSO, will appear here automatically.
+All org members, who enable SAML SSO, appear here automatically.

 ![](/img/groups-saml-enabled.png)

-Please note that at this stage, SAML SSO has not been enforced as the only gateway to the Bitrise organization.
-You can only enforce it if all org members have completed the enablement steps.
+Please note that at this stage, SAML SSO has not been enforced as the only gateway to the Bitrise org.
+You can only enforce it if all org members have completed the above steps.
 You can check each org [member's status](/team-management/organizations/saml-sso-in-organizations/#checking-saml-sso-statuses-on-bitrise) (enabled or disabled) if you click the `Review Users` button on the org's `Single Sign-On` tab.

 ## Enforcing SAML SSO on the organization